 After signing in with DataRobot and authorizing access, you are taken to the Applications tab while the application builds.

-Create an application from a deployment¶
+To create an application from a deployed model:

 Select Create Application from the action menu of your desired deployment.